Using Your TENS Machine at Home? Six Things You Need to Know

 TENS is a low-risk treatment for most people.
 But some people and some conditions should not use TENS or any other type of electrotherapy on their skin.

-For instance, don’t apply TENS over a deep vein thrombosis or in an area with malignant cancer.
+For example, don’t apply TENS over a deep vein thrombosis or in an area with malignant cancer.
 And someone who is pregnant shouldn’t apply TENS to their low back.
 For a full list of contraindications, see our detailed Guide to TENS here

 2) Remember your goal for TENS: Temporary Pain Relief

-Recall: the most common use of TENS machines at home is for pain relief.
+Recall: the most common use of TENS machines is for pain relief.
 This is called "sensory" TENS.
 Sensory TENS treatment creates a buzzing, tingling sensation on the skin in the painful area.
 The goal of this treatment is to distract your brain from feeling the pain.
 Then hopefully, once you turn off your TENS and complete the treatment, that pain relief will last a bit longer.

 3) Settings: Keep it simple